oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 OpenC2 Producers and Consumers MUST populate the `from:` field of the OpenC2 message with the identity of the publisher of the message, as described in [Section 2.4.2](#242-openc2-message-structure).

-OpenC2 Producers MUST NOT use the MQTT PUBLIC control packet's `Response Topic` header.
+OpenC2 Producers MUST NOT use the MQTT PUBLISH control packet's `Response Topic` header.
 OpenC2 Consumers MUST publish responses to the defined response topics described in [Section 2.2](#22-default-topic-structure).

 This specification makes no recommendations regarding values for the following PUBLISH control packet properties: